MityaWasTaken/Introspective-C/README.md

 # Docs
 commands:
     ping_home   |   pings local host
+    ("FFF")     |   prints text between quote symbols

 # important notes
-language does not yet have a main function language does not yet have any commands except for ping_home LANGUAGE DOES NOT REQUIRE SEMICOLONS it is tab sensitive it is case sensitive
+language does not yet have a main function language does not yet have any commands except for ping_home and the string_print ability by doing ("this is a string") LANGUAGE DOES NOT REQUIRE SEMICOLONS it is tab sensitive it is case sensitive this languge can only run 1 command at a time at the moment currently